- This article will explain how rear-end car crash cases are handled and won in Georgia.

 How Lawyers Value Rear-End Crash Personal Injury Claims:

-For rear-end accident cases, lawyers will base case values on the severity of your injury.
+For rear-end accident cases, car accident lawyers will base case values on the severity of your injury.
 They also research what past cases have settled or received verdicts for.
 Lawyers may conduct Jury Verdict Research to help assess case value and will use the results to find a beginning place for settlement negotiations.

 How Judges Value Rear-End Crash Cases: